 - Bachelor's degree or equivalent experience in a business analyst position.

 - 3-5 years of experience as an application administrator or business analyst.

 - Experience with SQL.

 - Bachelor's degree in business administration, computer information systems, management information systems, or other related field.

-- Experience in higher education working environment.
+- Experience in a higher education working environment.

 - Experience with reporting software.